SSH everyhwere

 New-NetFirewallRule -Name 'Cygwin-sshd' -DisplayName 'Cygwin-sshd' -Enabled True -Direction Inbound -Protocol TCP -Action Allow -LocalPort 22

-Contrary to the integrated windows ssh package, with Cygwin it is possible to deploy the key with ssh-copy-id
+Contrary to the integrated Windows ssh package, with Cygwin it is possible to deploy the key with ssh-copy-id

 :